Kultorvet: 19th century

-T. M. Werner, a hardware and kitchenware wholesaler, opened at No. 4 on 1 June 1955.
-In 1950 at was still based at the site.
+T. M. Werner, a hardware and kitchenware wholesaler, opened at No. 4 on 1 June 1855.
+In 1950 it was still based at the site.
 One of the most well-known stores on the square was Francis Zachariae's clothing store.
 It opened on 16 October 1874 and was still based there in 1950.

 Københavns Sporveje's Line 12 trams passed the square from 7 December 1895 on their way between Søtorvet and Amagertorv.

 Kultorvet was pedestrianised and cleared of parking places in 1973 following the successful pedestrianisation of Strøget in the early 1960s.